School Counseling, M.A.

 The School Counseling M.A. will teach you to support a student’s growth toward full academic and psychosocial potential.

-The SC program is offered full-time or part-time in a cohort format.
+The School Counseling program is offered full-time or part-time in a cohort format.
 This serves to build a strong learning community for students and allows for a richer graduate education experience.
 A student in the program can expect an instructional approach that combines lecture, interactive problem-based learning, individual project work, and peer to peer discussion.

 - Focuses on the wide range of issues that confront students, teachers, and parents across the full span of the school years (K-12)